praveenraam/DailyCodingNote/DBMS/RDBMS.md

 Rows are mentioned as tuple.
 ##### Domain
 A set of parameter values are called domain
+Ex : Department in College : CSE, IT, ECE, ISE
 ##### 'null' value
 'null' value represent unknown or doesn't exist.